symfony/symfony-docs/cookbook/security/form_login_setup.rst

     {
     }

-Next, create two routes: one for each of the paths your configured earlier under your ``form_login`` configuration (``/login`` and ``/login_check``):
+Next, create two routes: one for each of the paths you configured earlier under your ``form_login`` configuration (``/login`` and ``/login_check``):

 .. configuration-block::